Professional Closed Caption Transcriptions For Your Industry

-YouTube now has an inbuilt automatically generated captioning service; however, this can be insufficient.
+YouTube now has an inbuilt automatically generated closed caption audio description service; however, this can be insufficient.
 Although one billion videos now feature closed captions, there has been criticism around the fact that the voice recognition can be inaccurate.
 If you’re serious about improving accessibility to your videos, we’d highly recommend the use of our professional closed captioning service, rather than an automated closed caption software.

 The Benefits of Closed Captions